 They are social creatures and live in colonies with up to 50,000 members.

-Lasius claviger is a beneficial ant species because they provide important environmental services such as pollination and controlling pest populations.
+Lasius claviger is a beneficial ant species because they provides important environmental services such as pollination and controlling pest populations.

-They are also considered important in decomposition by helping break down organic matter into soil nutrients.
+They are also important in decomposition by helping break down organic matter into soil nutrients.

 Lasius claviger is a widespread species in Pennsylvania, with colonies in various parts of the state.

-It is important to note that this species is not considered an invasive pest, but it may be difficult to control its population if they become too numerous.
+It is important to note that this species is not considered an invasive pest, but it may not be easy to control its population if it become too numerous.

 14. Yellow Shadow Ant